ablyss74/scripts/README.md

 # Help scripts and packages related to Clear Linux
-### Detailes and how-to's with building source code, a bash music play, and maybe a hack or two.
+### Details and how-to's with building source code, a bash music play, and maybe a hack or two.
 ### Why? 'cause it's fun.